Monday, October 06, 2008

-Every year during the month of October and at times into early November, I show my EFL students the Disney animated version of “The Legend of Sleepy Hollow”.
+Every year during the month of October and at times into early November, I show my English as a Foreign Language learners the Disney animated version of “The Legend of Sleepy Hollow”.
 The video serves several purposes both didactic and non-didactic.
 It continues to be popular with the students regardless of their age, major or occupation.

 The Legend of Sleepy Hollow